|introduction||observing guide||observing reports||data|

 McNeil's Nebula in 2006 (lower panel) and 2011 (upper panel).

-Both V1647 Orionis and PV Cephei are FU Ori variables with flares (with PV Cephei with its flares on shorter time scales, last flares were at 2004 and 2013, being rather an EXor).
+All three stars, Z CMa, V1647 Orionis, and PV Cephei, are FU Ori variables with flares (with PV Cephei with its flares on shorter time scales, last flares were at 2004 and 2013, being rather an EXor).
 Another nebula that had been known for its brightness fluctuations on historical time scales is Hind's Variable Nebula around T Tauri.

 A further phenomenon is the polarization of scattered light.
 Polarization of light can be verified by the appropriate filters, similar as described for the protoplanetary nebula.
 These have, despite the name, nothing in common with protoplanetary disks, but are formed during the late phases of stellar evolution prior to formation of a full planetary nebula.
 Similar polarization-dependent observations of YSOs are naturally restricted to the brightest objects.